Sakshi1903/Olympic-data-analysis/README.md

 # Olympic-data-analysis

-A Streamlit web application for the analysis of olympics dataset
+This project is a Streamlit web application for the analysis of olympics dataset.
+Download the zip file to access the entire project.

 Dataset Link: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results
+##Overview of the project:-

 ## Overall Medal Tally: